JohnFuhrm12/Pong-Clone/README.md

 My take on the classic game Pong with singleplayer and local multiplayer

+Left Player - Use W and S to move up and down

+Right Player - Use I and K to move up and down

 # Game Modes
 Classic - Normal Pong Game, 10 points to win